LavaMoat/ipfs-registry/README.md

 Namespaces are useful as a means to establish trust for a collection of packages and to allow publishers to name their packages without collisions.

-They don't prevent name-squatting as that problem just moves from the package name level to the namespace level; but they do help to make it easier to identify the author of a package so we designed the registry with namespaces baked in.
+They don't prevent name-squatting as that problem just moves from the package name level to the namespace level; but they do help to make it easier to identify the author(s) of a package so we designed the registry with namespaces baked in.

 ### Generic Archives